jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

 You can download the latest version of the MicroPython firmware for ESP8266 from
 here: http://micropython.org/download#esp8266.
 You will want the latest stable firmware version [#]_.
 Since the name of the firmware file will change over time, we will refer to it as ``esp8266-YYYYMMDD-vX.Y.Z.bin`` in any commands.
-Just substitue with name of your image file.
+Just substitute with name of your image file.

 Mac-specific